neithernut/git-dit/git-dit.1.md

 Note that the maintainer may now also incorporate changes from the message "F" in a similar way.

+## Getting rid of unnecessary references

+Git-dit creates s reference for each new leaf.
+If a user replies to a leaf, the associated reference is no longer required and may be removed.
+For this purpose, git-dit offers the "gc" subcommand.

+    git dit gc

+removes all leaf references referring to messages which are otherwise backed by local dit references.

+    git dit gc --consider-remote

+also causes collection of leaf references which are backed by remote references.
+This is especially useful for cleaning up after pushing a leaf to a remote.

+    git dit gc --consider-remote --collect-heads

+also causes collection of local head references referring to messages which are backed by remote heads.
+This is useful for maintainers and moderators.

+Users may choose to collect dit-references via the `pre-auto-gc` hook of their git-repository.
+However, this may naturally also collect local references which are kept on purpose, e.g. via the "mirror" subcommand.

+Similarly, maintainers of remote repositories may choose to invoke git-dit-gc from `post-receive` in an asynchronous way.

 # SEE ALSO